johannesuhl/USRoadNetworkEvolution/CBSA_statistics/README.md

 - Download outdata_roads, unzip
 - CBSA statistics requires stats_cbsa.py
 - Patch statistics within CBSA requires stats_patch.py
+- node-level statistics are within stats_coordinate.py
 - change directory path in each file to appropriate directory path to extract outdata_roads shapefiles

 Data will be stored in CityStats and CityPatchStats for CBSAs and patches, respectively.
-Example files are within each folder so researchers can see the output
+Example files are within each folder so researchers can see the output.

 Output:

 - msaid: CBSA code